blanchette31/web-dev-course/1-getting-started-lessons/3-accessibility/README.md

 **Let's see how you're feeling about accessibility testing:**
 - Which testing method seems most approachable to you right now?
-- Can you imagine using keyboard-only navigation for a full day?
+- Can you imagine using keyboard-only navigation for a full day? for sure
 - What's one accessibility barrier you've personally experienced online?

 ```mermaid